lcreid/jade_systems_toolbox/README.md

 This gem installs a program to help do container-based development.
 It provides functions to:

-* Prepare a directory for development in containers.
+* Prepare a directory for development in containers, including some files to configure VScode.
 * Bring up the container(s).
 * Open VScode on the code in the container.
-* Open a browser window on the application under development's web server.
+* Open a browser window on the application-under-development's web server.
 * Open a terminal session on the application container.
 * Show mapping of container ports to the ports on your host (laptop, development machine).

 [At the moment, this gem has been tested on Ubuntu.
 In theory, it will do the job for Windows, Macos, and Linux.
 Feel free to raise issues if it doesn't.]

+One of many things this gem _doesn't_ do is impose a Ruby code style on you.
+The recommended extensions installed by the `init` command include formatting and linting using RuboCop, but you'll get the default RuboCop rules, or the rules from whatever other RuboCop gem you might use (e.g. https://github.com/rails/rubocop-rails-omakase, or https://github.com/standardrb/standard).

 ## Installation